Learn More About Azurest South

 Azurest South is one of Virginia's few mature examples of International Style, a style that espoused a complete break with architectural traditions.
 Designed by Amaza Lee Meredith (1895-1984), one of the nation's few black female architects, the house is a significant landmark of African-American material culture and design.

-Following completion of the dwelling in 1939, Miss Meredith lived there until her death.
+Following the completion of the dwelling in 1939, Miss Meredith lived there until her death.
 Trained at Columbia Teacher's College as an artist and teacher, Miss Meredith founded the Fine Arts Department at Virginia State University (VSU) in 1930.
 Although principally employed as a teacher, Miss Meredith also enjoyed a limited architectural career designing houses and interiors for herself, family, and friends in Virginia, Texas, and New York.
-At Sag Harbor, a Long Island resort for wealthy whites, including the Roosevelt family, Miss Meredith and her family and friends created Azurest North, an enclave of vacation homes for middle-class blacks.
+At Sag Harbor, a Long Island resort for wealthy whites, including the Roosevelt family, Miss Meredith, and her family and friends created Azurest North, an enclave of vacation homes for middle-class blacks.